Kaz-UK/LibraryProject/README.md

 ## User Stories
 Each role can do anything the roles below can do.

-For example, management can do anything a librarian, academic and user can do.
+For example, management can do anything a librarian and user can do.
 However a user can only do what a user can.

 ### Management
 * As management, I want to know how many users are registered with the library so that I can assign budgets for the following year.
 * As management, I  want to be able to add specific roles to users so that I can set the permissions accordingly.